kalafut/kalafut.net/site/content/posts/fossil-scm-again.md

 ## Detailed Findings

 Here are some of the key pros and cons that I noted while using Fossil, sorted roughly in order from most to least important.
-When assessing Fossil, my baseline was always git, or a reasonable alternative to one of the features that Fossil is providing, for example, a UI or ticketing system.
+When assessing Fossil, my baseline was always `git`, or a reasonable alternative to one of the features that Fossil is providing, for example, a UI or ticketing system.
 #### Pros
 - Most of the basic source control functionality that I use every day in `git` is present in Fossil and behaves as I would expect.
 It didn’t require much study or relearning to get rolling with it.
 - I really like the simplicity of the `fossil sync` command.
 I’m comfortable with and understand the way pushing and pulling branches and tags in `git` works, but for most cases, I appreciated just being able to lean on `sync` and know that all information was transferred either up or down, which is almost always what I wanted for my personal projects.